Rick Johnson (Canadian politician)

-Rick Johnson is a Canadian former politician and musician.
+Rick Johnson is a former Canadian politician and musician.
 He was a Liberal member of the Legislative Assembly of Ontario from 2009 to 2011 who represented the riding of Haliburton—Kawartha Lakes—Brock.
 He was elected in a by-election on March 5, 2009, defeating Progressive Conservative leader John Tory.
 He lost to Laurie Scott in the 2011 election who had previously held the riding.

 Background

 Before entering politics, Johnson was a musician, working alongside his wife Terri Crawford both in the Terry Crawford Band of the 1970s and 1980s and later as a children's music duo billed as Terri & Rick.

 Politics

 Johnson previously served as a public school trustee for, and chair of, the Trillium Lakelands District School Board and as president of the Ontario Public School Boards Association.
 In his term on the OPSBA, Johnson introduced breakfast, co-operative education and literacy programs for his district.
 He has also served on the Lindsay Chamber of Commerce.